 Taste: Orange, White Pepper, Biscuit and a touch of Honey

 Thoughts: You can buy full bottles of this stuff and it isn’t expensive but like all new make bottlings, I find myself wondering what exactly I would use it for.
-When you get past the initial shock of drinking 63.5% spirit it isn’t actually unpleasant but but I can’t really imagine any occasion where I would ponder long over which dram to enjoy… before reaching into the cabinet and drawing forth a bottle of new make.
-As a curiosity, and a glimpse into the nature of a new distillery, it is an interesting proposition but as a dram in it’s own right, I suspect it would always be overlooked.
+When you get past the initial shock of drinking 63.5% spirit it isn’t actually unpleasant but but I can’t picture an occasion where I stand at my cabinet, pondering which dram to have, before reaching for the bottle of new make.
+As a curiosity and a glimpse into the nature of a new distillery, it is an interesting proposition but as a dram in its own right, I suspect it would almost always be overlooked.
 Miniatures are a good idea then, full bottles less so.

 Rascally Liquor New Make Peaty Malt Spirit